aniagissen/AI-Skin-Cancer-Detection-App/README.md

 A Streamlit-based app prototype that diagnoses seven types of skin lesions using deep learning, with visual explanations (Grad-CAM) and tailored AI skincare advice via LLaVA-7B.

+## Disclaimer
+This tool is a prototype and not a substitute for medical advice.
+Always consult your GP or dermatologist for real diagnosis or treatment.

 ---

 ## Dataset